 Location / postal address

-The Head Office of the NSW Ministry of Health is located at:
+The street address of the NSW Ministry of Health is located at:

-The postal address for Head Office of the NSW Ministry of Health is:
+The postal address of the NSW Ministry of Health is:

 The NSW Ministry of Health is led by a Secretary.